COVID-19 Health & Safety

 At arrival and dismissal, we stagger times and assign entrance doors by program.
 We use outdoor spaces, as needed, to maintain physical distance.
 For the foreseeable future, visitors in the building remain restricted.
 Only pre-approved adults will be allowed to enter.

-Chiaravalle will start the 2021-2022 school year on Wednesday, August 25, 2021.
-Students new to the school or their program level will be invited to a New & Transitioning Student Visit on Tuesday, August 24.
 As was the case this year, for safety reasons, parents will have limited access to the building.
-We continue to follow* the CDC guidelines for travel and quarantine, so plan your summer travel to allow for quarantine before arrival at school in August.
-Students are expected to be on-campus for the start of the year.
+We continue to follow* the CDC guidelines for travel and quarantine, so plan all travel to allow all unvaccinated students to quarantine.